SQL Isn't That Hard (When You Learn by Exploration)

 Today, we’re speaking with Miranda Auhl.
 We hope this series helps you learn about new tools, training, and applications for PostgreSQL.
 Be sure to check out our interview with David Kohn, and stay tuned for more throughout the month.

 Can you give us a brief overview of your history with SQL?
+Is SQL hard to learn?
 When did you first start learning it, and when did you feel like you become more expert?

 I first started learning it after university.
 I had some exposure to other languages before SQL so learning it came somewhat naturally.
 I really love SQL because it is at heart a more intuitive language to learn.
 Most of the keywords and functions have naming conventions that just make sense.